-Just from reading ILO Convention 169, it is not clear when or which specific administrative measures had to be previously consulted, especially considering the development of mining activities – upon the entry into force of ILO Convention 169 – did not require the granting of one specific administrative measure that directly authorised the start of mining activities, but to obtain hundreds of different permits and licences.
-No internal regulations regarding the execution of the prior consultation process were immediately issued as a consequence of the prior consultation obligation included in the ILO Convention 169.
-Nevertheless, it should be noted that, many years later, the Peruvian Constitutional Court, as well as the Supreme Court, have stated that the obligation to consult existed as of the entry into force of the ILO Convention 169 in 1995.
+Just from reading ILO Convention 169, it is not clear when or which specific administrative measures had to be previously consulted, especially considering that, upon the entry into force of ILO Convention 169, the development of mining activities did not simply require the granting of one specific administrative measure directly authorising the start of the activities, but required hundreds of different permits and licences to be obtained.
+No internal regulations regarding the execution of the prior consultation process were immediately issued as a consequence of the prior consultation obligation included in ILO Convention 169.
+Nevertheless, many years later, the Peruvian Constitutional Court, as well as the Supreme Court, stated that the obligation to consult existed as of the entry into force of ILO Convention 169 in 1995.

 It was only in 2011 that the Law on the Right of Indigenous and Native Peoples to Prior Consultation was enacted.
 This Law develops the contents, principles and procedure applicable to the right to prior consultation regarding legislative or administrative measures that could directly affect indigenous or native peoples.
 Later, in 2012, the corresponding regulations were issued.

-It is important to mention that, under Peruvian law, mining concessions are a different and separate asset from the land in which they are located.
+Under Peruvian law, mining concessions are a different and separate asset from the land in which they are located.
 Thus, before undertaking the simplest exploration activity, holders of mining concessions are obliged to obtain the corresponding land rights from their holders (usually, peasant or indigenous communities).
-It is worth noting that such separation between land and mining rights existed centuries ago, so is prior to the ratification of ILO Convention 169.
+Such separation between land and mining rights existed centuries ago, so is prior to the ratification of ILO Convention 169.
 Moreover, the granting of a mining concession does not entail the right to actually carry out mining activities (even exploration, for which many additional permits are required).
 Therefore, any mining activity that could affect indigenous communities requires that the investor first reaches an agreement with such communities, which in turn implies a direct negotiation between the parties.

-On the other hand, the 1993 Peruvian Political Constitution – which was also in force at the time the ILO Convention 169 entered into force – provides special protection to peasant and native communities regarding their lands.
+However, the 1993 Peruvian Political Constitution – which was also in force at the time ILO Convention 169 entered into force – provides special protection to peasant and native communities regarding their lands.
 Additionally, there are laws that establish a series of obligations that must be complied with by the investor to develop economic activities in territories owned by peasant and native communities and that state that the territorial property of peasant and native communities is inalienable, does not expire, cannot be waived and cannot be encumbered.

 Many lessons have been learned from these cases, in which people died in the protests.
 First and foremost, it is clear that having all the legal permits and authorisations required under the law is not enough: one must always monitor the social climate in the area of influence of a mining project.
 Second, even before starting any minimum exploration activity, it is essential to analyse and understand the social composition of communities in the corresponding area and engage with them to build trust, which will eventually allow the investor to obtain the required surface land rights to afterwards carry out exploration and potentially build a project.
 Third, transparent communication with the population (not only the leaders) is also paramount.
 Fourth, it is convenient to engage with the government to determine whether it is necessary to perform the prior consultation process and, if so, support the government in this process.
 Fifth, since most of these communities (even if they are not indigenous) are very poor and left aside for centuries by the government, it is necessary to formulate programmes with them to cover their needs and expectations, involving the government to participate in this effort but also directly implementing actions aimed at providing benefits to the indigenous or native peoples that may be located in the area of the development of the mining activities.